electron/electron/docs/api/browser/browser-window.md

 Emitted when the memory taken by the native window is released.
 Usually you should dereference the javascript object when received this event.

+### Event: 'unresponsive'

+Emiited when the web page becomes unresponsive.

+### Event: 'responsive'

+Emitted when the unresponsive web page becomes responsive again.

+### Event: 'crashed'

+Emitted when the renderer process is crashed.

+### Event: 'blur'

+Emiited when window loses focus.

 ### Class Method: BrowserWindow.getAllWindows()

 Returns an array of all opened browser windows.